W. Ian Thomas: Military career

-He joined the British Army in World War II.
 He was decorated with the D.S.O.
 (Distinguished Service Order) for conspicuous gallantry in taking out a German machine gun nest, and the T.D.
 (Territorial Decoration).
-When the Germans surrendered at the Battle of Monte Cassino, Major W. Ian Thomas went and took the flag of surrender.
+When the Germans surrendered at the Battle of Monte Cassino, Major Thomas went and took the flag of surrender.
+The white tablecloth used as the flag is on display in the Royal Fusilier Museum at the Tower of London.

-Life
+Later life

-After his service in the British Army, Ian Thomas was probably best known as a Bible teacher, author, and as the founder of both Capernwray Missionary Fellowship of Torchbearers (based at Capernwray Hall, England) and subsequently Torchbearers International (based in US).
+After World War II, Thomas was probably best known as a Bible teacher, author, and as the founder of both Capernwray Missionary Fellowship of Torchbearers (based at Capernwray Hall, England) and subsequently Torchbearers International (based in US).
+He moved to Colorado, US in the late 1980s.

+Personal life

+Thomas was married to Joan from Belfast.
+They had four sons, who continue the work of Torchbearers.